MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 6. Select **Individual consumers (B-to-C)** on the **Choose your business** page.

 7. Your trial will launch and you'll arrive on the Audience insights homepage.
+In the Industry dropdown, select **Retail.** This will load retail demo data into the demo environment.

-Click on the **Start trial** button in the header.
+9. Click on the **Start trial** button in the header.

 8. Next you will create the environment.
 We suggest you name it **Your Name** CI ILT Lab.
 Once you enter the name and select the region you can click **Review and finish** and then **Create.**